dmerejkowsky/blog/content/post/0060-introducing-the-chuck-norris-project.md

 # The Chuck Norris Project

-Thu Chuck Norris Project a C++ library that contains a class able to give you random Chuck Norris facts when the `getFact()` method is called:
+The Chuck Norris Project a C++ library that contains a class able to give you random Chuck Norris facts when the `getFact()` method is called:

 Here's how to use it: